stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
-Once we have the testing logic in place, we use want to put in place the specifications for the search!
+Once we have the testing logic in place, we want to put in place the specifications for the search!

 In the code below, we set parameters to:

 * Point to the network *function* with the testing logic (hypermodel)
-* Set the metric to optimize for (objective)
+* Set the metric to optimize for the objective function
-* Set the number of random network configurations to test (max_trials)
+* Set the number of random network configurations to test a max # of trials
-* Set the number of times to try each tested configuration (executions_per_trial)
+* Set the number of times to try each tested configuration
-* Set the details for the output of logging and results
+* Set the details for the output of logging results

 ```python